flashbots/suave-specs/specs/rigil/suave-chain.md

 ## Gas and Transaction Fees

 The SUAVE chain employs the same gas pricing mechanism as Ethereum pre-Cancun hardfork (no blob transactions) where gas prices adjust based on network demand.
-Nodes currently track Confidential Compute Request gas usage but only charge a small flat fee for it, and there is no cap for off-chain compute.
+Nodes currently track Confidential Compute Request gas usage but only charge a small flat fee for it, and there is no cap for offchain compute.

 Currently, SUAVE transactions can only be expressed as Legacy transaction types, but they will get converted into EIP-1559 base fee model under the hood.